 An alternative way is to simply turn away from your target bay as you approach it – possibly even driving into another bay opposite if it is vacant – then reverse back in a straight line.
 This is fine if you have enough room, and if you don’t have to correct your position too much.

 The most flexible method is simply to use your mirrors to aim into your target bay – possibly with a little forward/backward shuffling if space is tight.
 The problem with this method is that it is almost impossible to put into simple words because there are so many variables, and since many learners steer the wrong way when reversing, the complexity just makes things worse.
+And it also needs a lot more mirror checks and observations, which they are likely to forget on not perform to the examiner’s satisfaction.

 Whatever method you use, make sure you look around for pedestrians and other traffic before you start reversing, during any pause, and when there is something that needs an eye kept on it (i.e. people walking in your direction – at some stage you may have to wait for them to pass).
 My preferred method is broken down into three distinct stages, and pausing at the end of each one gives a window in which to look around.
 If you try to bay park in a single movement, be very careful not to miss your safety checks – you will fail if you miss them, especially if there is something you should be dealing with.